fran0570/mtm6201-week1-030/README.md

 Inside readme you should
 1. Describe the project
-2. Insert reference code if any
+2. Insert reference code if necessary